Recent inmates describe ‘inhumane’ crowding, filth, physical abuse at 201 Poplar, Jail East

 Topics

-Subscriber Only 201 Poplar Jail East Shelby County JailThank you for being a subscriber to The Daily Memphian.
+Subscriber Only 201 Poplar Jail East Shelby County JailThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.